KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

    test_cex_dest = r"your_drive_letter_and_folder\GAtestBinary\0"
 </pre>

-At the end, you should see these messages something like this.
+At the end, you should see messages that look something like this.

 <pre style="font-family: 'Courier New', Courier, monospace;">
    Moved 4802 files to X:\MLresearch\CrystalStudy\Project_GA\GithubTestingData\GAtrainBinary\1